People Don't Change: Singles

 The first single from the EP was "Dear August".
 It was released on February 12, 2021, with its music video.
 The second single was "You Belong to Somebody Else", released on March 19, 2021 and with a lyric video premiere on April 7, 2021.

 Critical reception

 Rhian Daly of NME called the EP "Understated and gentle" and "a gorgeous leap forward in the youngest Cyrus’ ever-evolving story."

 Track listing

-All tracks written and produced by PJ Harding and Noah Cyrus, with additional songwriting from Victoria Zaro on "The Worst of You".
+All tracks written and produced by Peter James Harding and Noah Cyrus, with additional songwriting from Victoria Zaro on "The Worst of You".